Blog

 • Understand about starting benefits early: You can begin collecting at age 62, but with a permanent penalty that will reduce the amount you can collect by 30%.

 • Consider the impact of working and taking Social security: If you are at full retirement age, you can work and collect Social Security benefits at the same time.
-However, when you file before you’ve reached full retirement age, you’ll be given a Social Security earnings test.
+However, when you file for Social Security benefits before you’ve reached full retirement age, you’ll be given a Social Security earnings test.
 This test could result in the Social Security Administration withholding some – or all – of your monthly Social Security benefits if you are still earning wages.

-• Think about delaying benefits until full retirement or later: Waiting to claim your benefits until you reach full retirement age means you will earn your full benefit.
+• Waiting to claim your benefits until you reach full retirement age means you will earn your full benefit.
 If you delay receiving your benefit past your full retirement age, you will earn even more.
 Full retirement age for people born between 1943 and 1954 is age 66.
 For those from 1955 to 1959, it is age 66 plus up to 10 months.
 For those born in 1960 or later, full retirement age is 67.

 Start Planning for Your Retirement Now